 What Real Support Looks Like

-Real support starts with recognizing the pressure many working households are under and offering transparent, responsible ways to manage it.
-That means treating below prime consumers as thoughtful, hardworking individuals navigating difficult economic conditions.
+Real support starts with recognizing the pressure many working households are under and offering transparent, flexible, responsible ways to manage it.
+That means treating below prime consumers as thoughtful, hardworking individuals navigating difficult economic conditions in a way that allows them to stay in control of their finances.

-That’s where solutions like Progressive Leasing fit in.
+That’s where solutions like Progressive Leasing, Four, and MoneyApp fit in.
 From payments to staying organized, the goal is to help consumers stay in control as they navigate expenses.

 Working hard should count for something, and having tools that support everyday financial decisions shouldn’t feel out of reach.